ray-project/ray/doc/source/serve/index.md

 :animate: fade-in-slide-down

-You can develop Ray Serve on your laptop, deploy it on a dev box, and scale it out to multiple machines or K8s cluster without changing one lines of code.
-It's a lot easier to get started with when you don't need to provision and manage K8s cluster.
+You can develop Ray Serve on your laptop, deploy it on a dev box, and scale it out to multiple machines or a K8s cluster with minimal or no changes to code.
+It's a lot easier to get started with when you don't need to provision and manage a K8s cluster.
-When it's time to deploy, you can use the our native Kubernetes Operator to transparently put your Ray Serve application in K8s.
+When it's time to deploy, you can use our [Kubernetes Operator](https://ray-project.github.io/kuberay/guidance/rayservice/) to transparently put your Ray Serve application in K8s.
 :::